AlexChalk/AlexChalk.github.io/presents.md

 I love the Québec teahouse Camellia Sinensis.
 They will ship tea anywhere in Canada, so you can order me some tea on [their website][camellia-sinensis-link] and get it delivered to my address.
 Please steer clear of smoky varieties like Lapsang Souchong, but I'll drink any other tea you send me.

-#### Pokemon Holo Jungle/Fossil Cards

-{:refdef: style="text-align: center;"}
-![photo-of-dragonite][dragonite]
-![photo-of-snorlax][snorlax]
-![photo-of-victreebel][victreebel]
-![photo-of-hitmonlee][hitmonlee]
-{: refdef}

-These are old trading cards from the 90s.
-I'm interested in any of the cards pictured above, but only the shiny or sparkly "holo" versions.
-It would be great to have a first edition, but this isn't essential, and I'd prefer a regular card in excellent condition to a first edition card in poor condition.
-The cards are probably easiest to find on ebay: try searching for the pokemon name with the words "holo" + either "fossil" or "jungle" depending on the small symbol near the bottom right of the pokemon image.

 #### Bandcamp

 Bandcamp is my preferred choice for listening to music.
 You have to pay for records you listen to more than a few times (like in the old days), and the company commission on sales is means-tested, which means lesser-known artists receive almost all of the money you pay (and even successful artists keep >80%).
 If you buy me a [gift card][bandcamp-gift-card-link] on their site then you can help me find and enjoy new music.